sboomi/exploradome_tangram/README.md

 │
 │
 │
 ├──  modules  - this file contains the modules.
-│    └── get_img_from_webcam.py  - here's the file to extract images of video cam, split in two.
+│    └── get_img_from_webcam.py  - here's the file to extract images of video cam, split in two, predict │                                  => output with pred of each categorie.
 │
-│
 ├── saved_model  - this folder contains any customed layers of your project.
 │   └──
 │   └──
 │
 │
 ├── collab Notebooks  - this folder contains any model and preprocessing of your project.
-│   └── trigram_decoupage.ipynb
-│   └── trigram_model_test_Bintou_Jasmine.ipynb
-│   └── trigram_model_test_Laura.ipynb
-│   └── trigram_model_test_Shadi.ipynb
-│   └── trigram_model_test_Jason.ipynb
-│   └── trigram_preprocessing.ipynb
+│   └── trigram_model_v1.ipynb
-│   └── video_processing.ipynb
+│   └── trigram_model_v2.ipynb
 │
 └── main.py  - this foler contains unit test of your project.
 ```

 ### Dataset